Christopher Brett Jaeger

 Research Area: Cognition and Cognitive Neuroscience

-I study how knowledge, beliefs, and expectations affect cognitive processes ranging from perception to decision-making, guiding our interactions with other people and technologies.
+I am interested in people's intuitions about cognition, and in the role that prior knowledge, beliefs, and expectations play in cognitive processes ranging from perception to decision-making.
 As a lawyer (J.D.
-2009, Vanderbilt Law School), I am also interested in exploring the implications of this research for law and policy.
-Some current projects investigate the attributions that people make to technological agents, the ways in which activating different knowledge or beliefs can influence processing of visual stimuli, and the tendency of people to overestimate others' abilities to detect visual events (and the legal implications of that tendency).
+2009, Vanderbilt Law School), I am particularly interested in the implications of cognitive research for law and policy.
+Some current projects investigate people's tendency to overestimate others' abilities to detect visual events (and the legal implications of that tendency), the role of metacognition in defining legal standards such as the reasonable person standard, and the ways in which people's conceptions of technological agents influence opinions and decisions about automation.

 Jaeger, C. B., & Levin, D. T. (2016).
 If Asimo thinks, does Roomba feel?: The legal implications of attributing agency to technology.
 Journal of Human-Robot Interaction, 5(3), 3-25.
 [Special Issue on Robotics Law & Policy]